It's the wonderful array of ingredients that make this barbecue roast beef salad so tasty and yet it's still a really healthy barbecue recipe.

 Once the side has been cooked you can then season it with salt and black pepper.
 I always do this after the sear because adding salt prior to searing can toughen the meat slightly.
 Similarly scorched pepper tastes bitter.

 Imagination still in Tuscany?
-Better go for a glass of Chianti!
+What better way to complement my barbecue roast beef salad than with a glass of Chianti!